 These gluten free honey rolls are pillowy soft and almost melt in your mouth.
 They make the best dinner rolls or slider rolls.
 I share easy step-by-step directions with photos to walk you through making this incredible recipe.

-This new recipe is for my readers who love fluffy soft dinner rolls and those who love to use rolls like this to make sliders.
+This new recipe is for my readers who love fluffy, soft dinner rolls and those who love to use rolls like this to make sliders.
 I am talking game-day sliders that taste incredible.
+I tested this recipe multiple times to get it right, so you don’t have to waste ingredients trying to make a recipe.
+These rolls freeze well, so you can make a big batch and have some for later.

 I was inspired to make this recipe when I saw Milk Honey Rolls in an old Better Homes and Garden Magazine.
 Their recipe is complicated; some ingredients must be cooked, etc.

 Gluten free baking is so different from regular baking that I suspected these cooking steps would not work.
-I modified the entire recipe and the steps to make these gluten-free milk honey rolls.
-I am including the link so you can see what steps they took, just in case you are curious.
+I modified the recipe and the steps to make these gluten-free milk honey rolls.
+I am including the link to see their steps, just in case you are curious.

 Ingredient Notes: